UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 - Mix of prose and code
 - Assigned on Canvas, usually completed on PrairieLearn
 - Grading done by the instructional team with occasional feedback from PrairieLearn
+- Two extra credit options, assigned toward end of class
-- 45% of grade, with the lowest score dropped except for required assignments
+- 40% of grade (maximum, including extra credit), lowest score dropped except for required assignments
-- Total of 9 homeworks in the course.
+- A total of 6 Homeworks in the course
+- Generally due on Wednesdays (but always double check the due dates!)

 ---